I’m Not Done Yet Foundation Rings Nasdaq Opening Bell

 The angel was a gift from Liz Menges, whose son Bobby Menges was diagnosed with cancer for the third time in 2016 when he was 19 years old and a freshman at Duke University.
-Thompson met Bobby only once, in 2017, for an hour.
-But their conversation shapes what she does to this day.

 After a medical leave at home in New York, Bobby returned to school.
 He completed his sophomore year, taking a full load of classes and playing in the jazz band, all while receiving treatment at Duke.